rayalan/binary-adages/content/pages/profile-employer-questions.md

 * Who decides what to build?
 How does that process work?
 How long has that process been followed?
 * What's a new skill or technology that you explored recently that didn't pan out.
 What happened?
 * Why is engineering structured the way it is?
 What are the pros and cons of the current structure?
-* When was the last time it changed?
+* When was the last time the engineering structure changed?
 What led to it being changed?

 ## Personal Experiences